zurichat/zc_main/README.md

 - Check if there are any linting errors by running `yarn lint` before commiting your code.
 - Please make sure your commit messages and pr titles give enough info about the changes you've made.

+# Pull Requests(Aristotle)

+- Take note of all instructions above
+- The main branch for development would be the develop branch
+- Do not make a pull request with changes to the main branch
+- Create a branch in the format...Feat/(Task) e.g Feat/ Button Component and implement your work only in such branch
+- Whatever task it is that you do must be responsive on all screens
+- Add a live link to your Pull Request
+- Make sure your commit messages and PR title are precise and meaningful, no..."it is now working" or "finally" commit messages, else your PR may not be merged
+- Add a screenshot of what it is that you've worked on for all screens...mobile, tab, desktop screens
+- Make sure your branch is up to date with the main branch and without conflicts before making your pull request, if not your PR may not be merged
+- Push your code as soon as you can [ASAP]
+- Link whatever issue it is that you worked on to your pull request
+- Add all other neccessary links you may have to your pull request inluding the link to the design
+- In the comment section of the pull request, document your work thoroughly(a helpful description)
+- In a situation where you work on functional parts add a show `what it does` video if you can
+- Do `git fetch` at least twice a day to be up to date with the repo
+- Always do a git fetch or pull of the main branch before you write code and before making your pull request
+- Your pull request must not change the work of others
+- Your work should be pixel perfect